shillestad-cmd/Ransomware-Attack/README.md

 Once reconnaissance was complete, the attacker immediately began deleting business data.

-The following reconnaissance queries were observed in the MySQL General Query Log:
+The following destructive SQL statements were observed in the MySQL General Query Log:

 ```sql
 DROP TABLE customers;